-The first hand experience of practical techniques should build on the theory of the use of all of the techniques, as covered in Research methods (page 43).
+The first-hand experience of practical techniques should build on the theory of the use of all of the techniques, as covered in Research methods (page 84).

-At AS, students should gain first-hand experience of the sampling techniques included in ST1, ST2, ST3.
-The techniques should be carried out within environmental contexts that highlight how the data gained can be used to reach conclusions that inform future decision making.
+Students should gain first-hand experience of the sampling techniques included in ST1, ST2, ST3, ST4, ST5 and ST6.
+The techniques should be carried out within environmental context that highlight how the data gained can be used to reach conclusions that inform future decision making.